clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

 * Be cautious not to leave the intercept switched on unintentionally, as it can prevent the browser from making any requests.
 * Right-clicking on a request in Burp Suite performs various actions, such as forwarding, dropping, sending to other tools, or selecting options from the right-click menu.
 ## Site Map and Issue Definitions
-* The **Target** tab in Burp Suite provides more than just control over the scope of our testing.
-It consists of three sub-tabs:
+* **Target** tab in Burp Suite consists of three tabs and provides more than just control over the scope of our testing.
     * **Site map**: This sub-tab maps out the targeted web applications in a tree structure.
         * Every page visited while the proxy is active will be displayed on the site map.
-    * This feature enables us to automatically generate a site map by simply browsing the web application.
+        * This feature enables automatic generation of a site map by simply browsing the web application.
         * In Burp Suite Professional, the site map can also be used to perform automated crawling of the target, exploring links between pages and mapping out as much of the site as possible.
         * Even with Burp Suite Community, the site map ca nstill be utilised to accumulate data during the initial enumeration steps.
         * It is particularly useful for mapping out APIs, as any API endpoints accessed by the web application will be captured in the site map.
    * **Issue definitions**: Although Burp Community does not include the full vulnerability scanning functionality available in Burp Suite Professional, there is still access to a list of all the vulnerabilities that the scanner looks for.
        * This section provides an extensive list of web vulnerabilities, complete with descriptions and references.
        * This resource can be valuable for referencing vulnerabilities in reports or assisting in describing a particular vulnerability that may have been identified during manual testing.
   * **Scope settings**: This setting allows control over the target scope in Burp Suite.
       * It enables the inclusion or exclusion of specific domains/IPs to define the scope of the testing.
       * By managing the scope, the focus is on the web applications being specifically targeting and avoids capturing unnecessary traffic.
 ## The Burp Suite Browser
-* In addition to modifying the local web browser to work with the proxy, Burp Suite also includes a built-in Chromium browser that is pre-configured to use the proxy without any of the modifications we just had to do.
+* Burp Suite includes a built-in Chromium browser that is pre-configured to use the proxy without any of the modifications.
   * To start the Burp Browser, click the Open Browser button in the proxy tab.
   * A Chromium window will pop up, and any requests made in this browser will go through the proxy.
   * There are many settings related to the Burp Browser in the project options and user options settings.